One of Few Schools to Offer Music Industry

 Monmouth is one of only a handful of institutions in the country to offer a concentration in music industry.
 Few students have this opportunity to study applied music along with the business methods behind music production and distribution.

-MU’s Own Student-Run Record Label
+Monmouth’s Own Student-Run Record Label

 Blue Hawk Records is an independent, student-run record label and music organization designed to provide music and experience for the students, by the students.
 Its mission is to equip students in the Music Industry program, as well as others in the University, with relevant, hands-on experience and familiarize them with the typical workings of different occupations in the Music Industry.